Alex Salmond sexual harassment scandal: Criminal investigation and trial

 On 24 January 2019, Police Scotland arrested Salmond.
 He was charged with 14 offences against 10 women, including two counts of attempted rape, nine of sexual assault, two of indecent assault, and one of breach of the peace.
-One charged was subsequently withdrawn by the Crown.
+One charge was subsequently withdrawn by the Crown.
 The women who made the allegations against Salmond included an SNP politician, a party worker, and several current and former Scottish Government civil servants, and were referred to with the pseudonyms of Women "A", "B", "C", "D", "E", "F", "G", "H", "J", and "K".

 In the High Court case HM Advocate v Salmond, Salmond appeared in court on 21 November and entered a plea of "not guilty".
 The trial started on 9 March 2020 with Lady Dorrian presiding.

+At a pre-trial hearing, Salmond's lawyer Gordon Jackson QC told Lady Dorrian there had been text messages between complainants, government officials and SNP members, which he believed represented "a concerted effort made by people in the government to influence the process, to get it as best they could in terms of criminal prosecution".
+These text messages were ultimately not introduced as evidence and did not become public knowledge until 2026.

 The first witness was "Woman H", who gave an account of how Salmond allegedly tried to rape her in Bute House after a private dinner in June 2014.
 She had not mentioned this incident when she first talked to police in 2018, and the defence suggested that she fabricated the allegations, which the witness rejected.
 Another witness, Samantha Barber, who was present at the dinner, gave later evidence stating that "Woman H" was not even present at Bute House on the night in question.

 It was further claimed that women were banned from working alone with Salmond within the Scottish civil service, although no corroborating evidence was presented.